michaelsauter/crane/README.md

 Maps to `docker stop`.

 ### `provision`
 Either calls Docker's `build` or `pull`, depending on whether a Dockerfile is specified.
-The Docker cache can be disabled by passing `--nocache`.
+The Docker cache can be disabled by passing `--no-cache`.

 ### `lift`
 Will provision and run the containers in one go.
 By default, it does as little as possible to get the containers running.
 This means it only provisions images if necessary and just starts containers if they already exist.
-To update the images and recreate the containers, pass `--recreate` (and optionally `--nocache`).
+To update the images and recreate the containers, pass `--recreate` (and optionally `--no-cache`).

 ### `status`
 Displays information about the state of the containers.